 Understanding the use of research metrics

-The former HEFCE managed a review of research metrics in research assessment and management in 2014, and published The Metric Tide in July 2015.
+The former Higher Education Funding Council for England (HEFCE) managed a review of research metrics in research assessment and management in 2014, and published The Metric Tide in July 2015.
 The review sought to understand the existing and potential roles that quantitative indicators play in the assessment and management of research.

-On the basis of the independent review of metrics, the former HEFCE established an independent sector-wide group called the Forum for Responsible Research Metrics.
+On the basis of the independent review of metrics, an independent sector-wide group called the Forum for Responsible Research Metrics was established.
 This is a group of research funders, sector bodies and infrastructure experts working in partnership to promote the responsible use of research metrics.

-One key aim of the Forum for Responsible Research Metrics is to provide advice to UK HE funding bodies, via the REF team, on the use of metrics in REF2021 in the three elements of the assessment.
+One key aim of the Forum for Responsible Research Metrics is to provide advice to UK HE funding bodies on the use of metrics in REF2021 in the three elements of the assessment.
 The Forum will also advice on, and work to improve, the data infrastructure that underpins metric use and the culture of research metrics.

 We have reviewed the role of metrics in the assessment and management of research.
 A report of the review's findings, 'The Metric Tide', was published on 9 July 2015.
 This affects anyone with a professional interest in research assessment and funding.